GoldenDrakeStudios/golden-drake-linux/README.md

 # Reporting Issues

-If you encounter an issue that might just be a general hardware/software issue, or you simply have questions about certain terminology, processes, etc., first check the [Arch Wiki](https://wiki.archlinux.org/), [Arch Forums](https://bbs.archlinux.org/), and other online resources for relevant information.
+If you encounter an issue that might just be a general hardware/software issue, or you simply have questions about terminology, processes, etc., first check the [Arch Wiki](https://wiki.archlinux.org/), [Arch Forums](https://bbs.archlinux.org/), and other online resources for relevant information.

-If you're highly confident the issue you've encountered is due to a problem within GDL, please provide a detailed report via [GitHub](https://github.com/GoldenDrakeStudios/golden-drake-linux/issues) or email (support[at]goldendrakestudios[dot]com) and, if the issue occurred during installation, run the command `cat /root/gdl.log | nc termbin.com 9999` in the terminal and share the returned URL as part of your report (this URL might be retrieved for you automatically if GDL recognizes that the installation failed).
+If you're highly confident an issue you've encountered is due to a problem within GDL, please provide a detailed report via [GitHub](https://github.com/GoldenDrakeStudios/golden-drake-linux/issues) or email (support[at]goldendrakestudios[dot]com) and, if the issue occurred during installation, run the command `cat /root/gdl.log | nc termbin.com 9999` in the terminal and share the returned URL as part of your report (this URL might be retrieved for you automatically if GDL recognizes that the installation failed).

 # Contributing